rsksmart/rsk-powhsm/utils/tcpsigner-bundle/README.md

 ### Supported Platforms

-The TCPSigner bundle can be built an ran on x86 and arm64 platforms.
+The TCPSigner bundle can be built and ran in x86 and arm64 platforms.
 The steps for building and running the TCPSigner bundle are the same for both platforms.